Avatar of Paul PlanchonPaul Planchon

 Before going in depth into all the technical challenges I encountered on this journey, I want to demo what I built.
 I use this chat application every day for my normal LLM chatting sessions.
 The application is stable, and I enjoy playing with it!

 Karnet feels very fast because most of the data you see on screen has been loaded before you click on it.
-Some of data is pre-loaded by calling our API, some of them are stored on the client device.
-For example, all the LLM chats are loaded of the client, making them instant load.
+Some of the data is pre-loaded by calling our API, some of them are stored on the client device.
+For example, all the LLM chats are loaded on the client, making them instant load.

-I tried to make Karnet loaders-free.
+I tried to make Karnet loader-free.

 • changing the model M or @ (inside of the chat input)